Information for Prospective Violin & Viola Students

 Shoulder Rest

-Shoulder rests are required for all violin and viola students.
+A properly fitted shoulder rest is required for violin and viola students.
 Most shops will assist students with choosing and adjusting a shoulder rest.
 If the shop offers a few types of shoulder rests, ask if they have a model you can try with your instrument before buying.
 Be aware that shoulder rests have to be replaced as a child grows and needs different sized instruments.
 (All links will open in a new window.)

 Back to Top